nekesa-w/skillsmart_learningapp/README.md

-# SkillsSmart - Gamified Life Skills Training Web App (CS Project I by Nicole & Terry)
+# SkillsSmart - Gamified Life Skills Training App

 SkillsSmart is a web application designed to provide an engaging and gamified approach to life skills training.
 This application incorporates various game elements, including a points system, leveling system, and progress bars, to make the learning experience both enjoyable and effective.